Hansmu/css-udemy/Readme.md

 BEM is a naming method for CSS that tries to minimize class name clashes.
 It uses `.BLOCK__ELEMENT--MODIFIER` for its naming.
 E.g. `.menu-main__item--size-big`.
 To apply for all buttons you could use `.button__--success`

+## SASS
+Does not run in the browser, but extends CSS during development.
+Has to be compiled before production.